PHACDataHub/nats-data-pipeline-demo/README.md

 Each service subscribes and listens to a NATS subject (like a channel), performs a function, then publishes to a different NATS subject - that is subscribed to by a subsequent service.

 The [safe-inputs](https://github.com/PHACDataHub/safe-inputs) project is used as a data source in this demo.
 To initiate the flow, 'upload' a spreadsheet here: https://safeinputs.alpha.canada.ca.
 (But the services will pick up anything published on the subject channels they are subscribed to.)
+This isn't cloud ready so all modules of the pipeline should be running locally.

 Hoping to explore the [NATS services API](https://www.youtube.com/watch?v=vUWw3HVY35E) and the potential to use NATS key-value and object store to act as a database. ([This video](https://www.youtube.com/watch?v=EJJ2SG-cKyM) provides a good jetstream overview and touches on key-value and object stores towards the end.)